stevenrchun/lassh/README.md

 #### Adding Hosts
 3. `lassh addhost beepboop computer.dartmouth.edu stevenchun` adds a host now called `beepboop` that points to `stevenchun@computer.dartmouth.edu`.
 You can also specify a path to identity keys using the `--key` option and a port with the `--port` option.
 If you leave the user out, it will default to `root`.

+It's important to remember that while LaSSH allows you to distribute your config files, the ssh alias namespace is global so you can't have the same alias in two different lassh.config files.

 #### Deleting Hosts
 4. `lassh deletehost beepboop` deletes the host we just made from our local `lassh.config`.
 (It does not remove the link from our project `lassh.config` to the global config)